-Countries all around the world are beginning to embrace the benefits of medical marijuana.
+Countries all around the world are embracing the benefits of medical marijuana research.

 On an international scale, medical cannabis is being legalized, researched, produced, and exported like never before.

-How is the global acceptance of medical marijuana going to impact the cannabis community as a whole?
+How is the global acceptance of medical marijuana going to impact the cannabis community?

-The future looks bright for medical marijuana patients, healthcare researchers, and for the entire cannabis industry.
+The future looks bright for medical marijuana patients, healthcare researchers, and the cannabis industry.

 Medical Cannabis and the Global Economy

-One of the biggest benefits a country stands to gain from medical marijuana legalization is a boost to their economy.
+One of the biggest benefits a country can gain from medical marijuana legalization is a boost to its economy.

 More nations than ever before are choosing to legalize medical cannabis, and the profits are skyrocketing.

-At this rate of growth, the global marijuana industry is estimated to be worth as much as $146.4 billion by 2025.
+At this growth rate, they estimate the global marijuana industry to be worth as much as $146.4 billion by 2025.

 A huge portion of the revenue generated by the cannabis industry comes from medical marijuana sales.

-This is particularly true on the international scene, where medical marijuana is more common than recreational weed.
+This is true internationally, where medical marijuana is more common than recreational weed.